Five essential facts to know about femicide

 While the numbers presented in the report are alarmingly high, they are the tip of the iceberg.
 Too many victims of femicide still go uncounted: for roughly four in ten intentional murders of women and girls, there is not enough information to identify them as gender-related killings because of national variation in criminal justice recording and investigation practices.

-Ensuring the availability of comprehensive disaggregated data is critical to strengthening femicide prevention, protection and response measures, as well as access to justice.
-To help move beyond the current limitations in data collection, UNODC and UN Women developed the statistical framework for measuring the gender-related killing of women and girls (“femicide/feminicide”), approved by the United Nation’s Statistical Commission in March 2022.
+To know and respond to the true scale of the problem, it is critical to have comprehensive disaggregated data.
+To help move beyond the current limitations in data collection, UNODC and UN Women developed the statistical framework for measuring the gender-related killing of women and girls (“femicide/feminicide”), approved by the United Nations Statistical Commission in March 2022.

 4. Some groups of women and girls face greater risk

-There continue to be significant limitations in data and information on gender-related killings of certain groups of women and girls.
-Women in the public eye, including those in politics, women human rights defenders and journalists are often targets of intentional acts of violence, both online and offline, with some leading to fatal outcomes and intentional killings.
+Women in the public eye, including those in politics, women human rights defenders, and journalists are often targets of deliberate acts of violence, both online and offline, with some leading to fatal outcomes and intentional killings

-Despite data limitations, the available evidence from Canada and Australia suggest that indigenous women are disproportionately affected by gender related killings.
-At 4.3 per 100,000 women and girls, the rate of female homicide in Canada was five times higher among indigenous than among non-indigenous women and girls in 2021.
+Despite data limitations, the available evidence from Canada and Australia suggests that indigenous women are disproportionately affected by gender related killings.
+At 4.3 per 100,000 women and girls, the rate of female homicide in Canada was five times higher among Indigenous than among non-Indigenous women and girls in 2021.

-To prevent femicide, it is crucial that national authorities record comprehensive data on victims.
+To prevent femicide, national authorities must record comprehensive data on victims.
 By identifying women and girls at greater risk, countries can better inform prevention and protection mechanisms.

 5. Femicide can and must be prevented